 What About Gutters?
 Could I Use a Gutter System?

 Gutters are used in some commercial buildings, and they are most often used in home roof construction.
-Gutters can be used with flat, mansard, gable and hipped roofs.
+Gutters can be used with various types of roof drainage systems, such as flat, mansard, gable and hipped roofs.
 A gutter can also be called a conductor pipe.
-Gutters are used with roof drain installation to carry any rainwater away from your home or commercial property.
+Gutters are used with roof water drain installation to carry any rainwater away from your home or commercial property.

 A gutter looks a lot like a trough you might see on a farm to feed livestock.
 It is narrow, and for many roofs, it is the perfect roof rainwater drainage system.
 If your roof is completely flat, such as a large commercial roof, you may want to go with a different type of commercial roof drain.
 If your roof has any gradient to it, the gutter system will work on your roof, whether you have a commercial property or a residential property.

 Gutters are the most common form of roof drainage systems, but you need to be careful if you decide to go with a gutter system.
 Gutters have to be maintained in order to work properly.
 How well the gutter system works depends on what the gutters are made from and how they are maintained.
 Gutters can be made of aluminum, vinyl, or galvanized steel.

 What Type of Gutter System Is Best for My Property?